 When you’re faced with smoke damage, keep the following tips in mind when working with your insurance agent.

 - Review your homeowner's or renter's insurance policy.
 If the policy was lost in the fire, your insurance company or agent can provide another copy.
 Look on the declarations page for information regarding you policy's coverage, deductibles, limitations or exclusions and if there are any filing deadlines.
+If you’re unsure of what kind of coverage your homeowner’s insurance policy might have, get in contact with your insurance company.
+They’ll be able to provide more details regarding what is covered by your insurance policy.

 - Call a professional smoke damage removal team like ServiceMaster Restore® to come out and assess the damage and provide a remediation plan.
+They’ll be able to walk through the damage and identify what could be salvaged and the estimated time it may take to address the damage to your home.

 - Begin gathering all the necessary information needed to file the claim.
 This information may include but is not limited to: